ChinLabQMS/DMD-SDL/README.md

 The `static_debug.exe` is built with a different default window size and is used for debugging purposes (e.g. to see the pattern on an actual monitor instead of DMD).

 ## Test pattern refresh rate
 `black_white.cpp` Create an opaque window with target size, and render a black and white pattern to the window.
 The pattern will switch between black and white at the rate specified by VSNYC signal.
-By default, SDL3 will use the primary monitor's refresh rate for VSYNC, so it is recommended to set DMD as the primary monitor to test the refresh rate.
+Most of the time SDL3 will use the primary monitor's refresh rate for VSYNC, so it is recommended to set DMD as the primary monitor to test the refresh rate.

 ## Interface to MATLAB
 `PatternWindowMex.cpp` is a MATLAB interface to the pattern window.